Charles L. Carpenter: PhibLant & OpNav

-Captain Carpenter was back ashore with Amphibious Forces, Atlantic Fleet (PHIBLANT) under the command of Commander, Naval Surface Forces Atlantic in 1947.
-Part of his job was to conduct a review of amphibious landings previous conducted.
-He continued his work at OpNav for the Chief of Naval Operations then Admiral Louis E. Denfeld until August 1949.
+Captain Carpenter was back ashore with Amphibious Forces, Atlantic Fleet (PHIBLANT), under the command of Commander, Naval Surface Force Atlantic, in 1947.
+Part of his job was to conduct a review of amphibious landings previously conducted.
+He continued his work at OpNav for the Chief of Naval Operations, then Admiral Louis E. Denfeld, until August 1949.
 These were administrative duties in preparation for future duties.

-Carpenter was present during the Revolt of the Admirals which was an episode that took place in 1949.
-This was when several United States Navy admirals, headed by Admiral Denfield, publicly disagreed with the President Harry S. Truman and the Secretary of Defense's plans for the reduction of the Navy and their new emphasis on the strategic nuclear bombing role by the Air Force as the primary means by which the nation was defended.
-This incident occurred during the early post war period, before the conflict in Korea and when the technologies of large jet aircraft, the nuclear bomb and the means by which it could be delivered were in a developmental stages.
+Carpenter was present during the 1949 Revolt of the Admirals.
+Several United States Navy admirals, headed by Admiral Denfield, publicly disagreed with US President Harry S. Truman and the Secretary of Defense's plans for the reduction of the Navy and their new emphasis on the strategic nuclear bombing role of the Air Force as the primary means by which the nation was defended.
+At the time, the technologies of large jet aircraft, the nuclear bomb, and the means by which it could be delivered were in their developmental stages.

 The debate climaxed during the House Armed Services Committee investigation into the inter-service rivalry held in August 1949 and focused on the allegations of fraud and corruption emanating from the "Worth Paper".
-The committee found no substance to charges relating to the role of the Secretary of the Air Force Stuart Symington in aircraft procurement.
-This resulted in a vindication for Secretary Johnson and embarrassment for the Navy.
-More committees and firings continued including Denfield.
-At one point even the question of a future US Navy was in doubt.
+The committee found no substance to charges relating to the role of the Secretary of the Air Force, Stuart Symington, in aircraft procurement.
+This resulted in vindication for Secretary Johnson and embarrassment for the Navy.
+More committees and firings continued, including Denfield.
+At one point, even the question of a future US Navy was in doubt.

 The Truman administration essentially won the conflict with the Navy, and civilian control over the military was reaffirmed.
-Military budgets following the hearings prioritized the development of Air Force heavy bomber designs, accumulating a combat ready force of over one thousand long range strategic bombers capable of supporting nuclear mission scenarios.
+Military budgets following the hearings prioritized the development of Air Force heavy bomber designs, accumulating a combat-ready force of over 1000 long-range strategic bombers capable of supporting nuclear mission scenarios.
 These were deployed across the country and at overseas bases.
 The Air Force portion of the total defense budget grew, while the Navy's portion of the defense budget was significantly reduced.

-The wisdom of the Air Force position and the Truman administration's national doctrine was soon put to the test.
-Within six months, June 25, 1950, the Korean War broke out and the U.S. was forced to confront an invading army with the forces it had on hand.
-By this time Carpenter was in Lima, Peru at the Peruvian Naval Academy as a Technical Advisor and away from any possible career terminations.
+The wisdom of the Air Force position and the Truman administration's national doctrine were soon put to the test.
+Within six months, on June 25, 1950, the Korean War broke out, and the U.S. was forced to confront an invading army with the forces it had on hand.
+By this time, Carpenter was in Lima, Peru, at the Peruvian Naval Academy as a Technical Advisor and away from any possible career terminations.

 Later career

-By 1951 Carpenter was stationed at Naval Headquarters in Washington D.C., and as of April 17, 1952, he served as Commodore (United States) of Destroyer Squadron 18 and additional duties as Commander of Destroyer Division 181 in the Mediterranean in 1952.
+By 1951, Carpenter was stationed at Naval Headquarters in Washington, D.C., and as of April 17, 1952, he served as Commodore (United States) of Destroyer Squadron 18 and had additional duties as Commander of Destroyer Division 181 in the Mediterranean.

 His final assignment before retiring from the Navy in 1956 was commander of the Naval Receiving Station at the Brooklyn Navy Yard.